eunseong-park/steel-decarbonization/README.md

 This repository serves as the codebase for a group project aimed at analyzing the economic and environmental impacts of decarbonizing the global steel industry.
 The objective is to implement, extend, and analyze a partial equilibrium model using one of the provided programming frameworks (GAMS, Python/GAMSPy/Pyomo, Julia/JuMP).
 Students are expected to use this codebase to generate results for their final report and presentation.

 **Model Summary:**
-The starting point is a simplified single-country partial equilibrium model of the steel industry, largely based on Mathiesen and Maestad (2004).
+The starting point is a simplified single-country partial equilibrium model of the steel industry, largely based on Mathiesen and Mæstad (Energy Journal 2004).
 The model simulates heterogeneous steel plants employing different technologies (BOF, EAF, DRI) and consuming various factors (iron ore, coal, scrap, electricity, natural gas).
 It is calibrated using synthetic data to establish a baseline for economic analysis.
+A detailed description of the model is provided in `tex/description.pdf`.

 **Key Tasks:**